 - Failed (in which case the student must wait until the following semester before retaking the oral examination).
 A second oral examination will take place no sooner than four months after the initial one.

 Note: Two adverse votes result in failure.
 An abstention counts as a vote for failure.
 Results are tallied by the committee chair, who informs the candidate only as to whether the vote was Pass or Fail.

-In lieu of the written exam, students may present a Masters thesis, written in French, which demonstrates proficiency in concepts and methods of literary and cultural studies, criticism, and theory.
-For students presenting a Masters thesis in lieu of a written examination, the oral examination will consist of: 1) a formal defense of the thesis; and 2) questions from the committee on works and topics covered in the candidate’s thesis and course work.
+In lieu of the written and oral exams students may present a Masters thesis written in French that demonstrates proficiency in concepts and methods of literary and cultural studies, applied linguistics, second-language acquisition and pedagogy.
+As part of the thesis option students will have an oral component that consists of 1) a formal defense of the thesis; and 2) questions from the committee on works and topics covered in the candidate’s thesis and related course work.